exelotl/ircord/README.md

 To configure the bot, copy the config file from ircord_default.toml to ircord.toml and edit to your liking.
 You'll need a Discord bot token (it's used in Ircord for mentioning users in Discord from IRC), and a mapping with IRC channel name, Discord channel ID and a webhook URL for that channel.

+Some of the features:

+- Pinging people in Discord from IRC

+- Converting IRC formatting to Discord's markdown and vice-versa

+- Word-wrapping big messages or code pastes and sending them with ix.io / paste.rs